LiRezende/LiRezende/README.md

 # Hello, folks! 👋

 I'm Ligia Rezende.
-I am a full stack developer freelance with strong experience in developing institutional websites, virtual stores and app's.
+I am a full stack developer with strong experience in development of institutional websites, virtual stores and app's.
 I also have experience in agile project management.

-I am currently working on projects using JavaScript, Node, Vue and Wordpress.
-And my goals in 2021 are to go deeper into Java and Python.
+I am currently working on projects using Java and Spring Boot.
+But I also have experience in projects with Node, Vue and Wordpress.
+And my goals in 2022 are to dive deeper into React and Flutter.

 ## Technologies: